 Reasonableness of adjustments by employer – relevance of advance knowledge

 This section is about the reasonable adjustment duty on employers, assuming the ‘lack of knowledge’ defence (above) does not apply.
-It discusses how letting an employer (or perhaps indeed a service provider) know in advance of a stammer and the need for adjustments can increase the likelihood that it will be reasonable to make the adjustments.
+It discusses how letting an employer (or perhaps a service provider?) know in advance of a stammer and the need for adjustments can increase the likelihood that it will be reasonable to make the adjustments.
+Advance notice also increases the likelihood that adjustments will be made in practice).

-Thus an employer may have greater obligations under the reasonable adjustment duty if it has sufficient notice to consider the adjustments and to make appropriate preparations in advance of the interview, assessment etc. As well as having advance notice of the stammer, it may help that the employer is told either what adjustments are sought (so far as possible) or enough about the disability to understand what adjustments may be required.
+Legally an employer will often have greater obligations under the reasonable adjustment duty if it has sufficient notice to consider the adjustments and to make appropriate preparations in advance of the interview, assessment etc. What to consider telling the employer in advance, and when, is discussed on Recruitment: Should I tell the employer I stammer?

 Quite apart from one’s legal rights, letting the employer or other business know in advance makes it more likely that adjustments will happen in practice.

 In S v Translink the tribunal held that it would not have been reasonable to arrange a second interviewer for the claimant given there was no advance notice.
-(In that case, this ‘reasonableness’ point was in addition to the ‘lack of knowledge’ defence which was also held to apply).
+(In that case, the ‘reasonableness’ point was one reason the claim failed, but also the ‘lack of knowledge’ defence was held to apply).

 However, in Y v Calderdale Council the tribunal seemed willing to countenance very significant adjustments, even though it was only at the interview itself that the employer became aware of the extent of the problem.
 The employer had been informed in the application form that the applicant had a stammer, but not of its severity.